schibsted/spid-tech-docs/resources/articles/migration-service.md

 ## Terminology

-**Migration service**: What you implement in order to expose users to SchAcc platform.
+**Migration service**: What you implement in order to expose users to Schibsted Account.
-**Migration client**: The HTTP client used by SchAcc platform to make requests to migration service.
+**Migration client**: The HTTP client used by Schibsted Account to make requests to migration service.
 **Migration user**: The JSON object sent in the response from migration service.
 **Migration specification**: An object used by the migration client to make requests.
-**UserData service**: A part of the SchAcc platform where the Migration client lives.
+**UserData service**: A part of the Schibsted Account where the Migration client lives.

 ## Migration service specification